Maximum-likelihood estimation of the Mat\'ern covariance structure of isotropic spatial random fields on finite, sampled grids: M A X I M U M - L I K E L I H O O D T H E O R Y

 from which we will seek to construct $100\times(1-\beta)$ per cent confidence intervals about the estimates, using the values $z_{\beta/2}$ at which the standard-normal distribution reaches a cumulative probability of $(1-\beta/2)$, as follows:

-The relations in this section are theoretical quantities derived by \cite{Simons+2013} that, strictly speaking, apply only to the `population' case, on domains of infinite extent.
-As mentioned before, however, in the `sample' case of discretized, windowed likelihood analysis, we must replace the Mat\'ern spectral density $\mcS\ofst\ofsk$ with a suitably blurred version, $\Sbar\ofst\ofsk$, to acknowledge the effects of finite sampling.
-In what follows, we will explore the implications for the uncertainty estimates of the parameters.
+The relations in this section are theoretical quantities derived by \cite{Simons+2013} that, strictly speaking, apply only to the `population' case, on domains of infinite extent, and we note that caveats about consistency apply for $MN$ large in the fixed-domain asymptotic regime, as we alluded to in Sec.~\ref{introduction}.
+While even under increasing-domain asymptotics, there may be few rigorous results on maximum likelihood estimates for the Mat\'ern model when the smoothness parameter is treated as unknown, the \textit{(highly) significant correlation contribution} introduced by \cite{Guillaumin+2022} helps illuminate the estimability of, and the identifiability between, the three parameters, and the separation of different processes under various spatial sampling mechanisms, which will enable pursuing these issues further.
+In the `sample' case of discretized, windowed likelihood analysis, we follow \cite{Simons+2013} and \cite{Guillaumin+2022} in replacing the Mat\'ern spectral density $\mcS\ofst\ofsk$ in eq.~(\ref{lik}) with a suitably blurred version, $\Sbar\ofst\ofsk$, to acknowledge the effects of finite sampling.
+In what follows, we will explore the implications of sampling and bounding on the uncertainty estimates of the parameters.

+When using the Whittle likelihood as defined in eq.~(\ref{lik}) to produce estimators for time series, the behavior of the spectral estimates is very well understood, see for example \cite{Dzhaparidze+83}.
+Exactly how the Whittle likelihood is formulated may vary---in terms of an integral or a sum, with the log covariance term included or not \cite[]{Hosoya+1982}, and with and without tapering \cite[]{Dahlhaus1984}.
+In two dimensions and higher, however, it is recognized that the boundary effects become dominant, which has led to alternative formulations \cite[]{Guyon82,Deb+2017,Guillaumin+2022}. \cite{Grainger+2025} treat the non-parametric asymptotics of (even non-separable) tapers coherently.
+Here we follow \cite{Guillaumin+2022} in producing estimators from the forthcoming spectral eq.~(\ref{blik}), which removes bias from boundary effects, can be tapered, maintains the statistical efficiency of a spatial likelihood, and remains computationally competitive.
+Should the parameters of the model become sample-size dependent, no existing theory is available yet.